Buildkite integration

 - An

-hook to configure the variables used by thechinmina_token
+environmenthook to configure the variables used by thechinmina_tokenscript and

 adding the script to the PATH. - A